 These course fees cover the cost of your tuition.
 Some courses will require additional payments for field trips and extra resources.
 You will also need to budget for your accommodation and living costs.
 See our information on living costs for more details.

-Career prospects for the students of this programme tend to be strong as the knowledge and skills acquired are very relevant not only to the IT and high-tech industry, but also in the large majority of the industrial and scientific domains.
+The knowledge and skills you will acquire are relevant to the IT and high-tech industries, as well as the majority of industrial and scientific domains.

 Benefit from our close links with industry neighbours, and our location at the centre of a major high-technology hub.
 The headquarters of companies such as Microsoft, Oracle, Cisco Systems, Hewlett Packard (HP) and Intel are all within a few miles of our main campus.
 Local tech employers also visit our Department to deliver guest lectures and attend job fairs.